sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/appendices/devkit_offline_use.md

 4. The docker image can now be used as detailed throughout the documentation, for more information, see [Build Environment Setup](build_environment_setup.md).

 ## Downloading source code for offline use
-The source code for seL4 and the seL4 devkit is stored across multiple repositories.
+The source code for seL4 and the seL4 developer kit is stored across multiple repositories.
 The `repo` command line tool is used alongside manifest files to make downloading and managing the code from these multiple repositories easier.
 A manifest file details what repos and versions of those repos are required for a certain project.
-There are two main manifests for the seL4 devkit:
+There are two main manifests for the seL4 developer kit:

 * `camkes-manifest` - used to download the source for building CAmkES applications
 * `sel4test-manifest` - used for downloading the source for building the seL4 test program for the Avnet MaaXBoard